NikeHop/automatic_scientific_quality_metrics/README.md

 pip install -e .
 ```

-All following commands require to be run in the scientific_qm environment.
+All the following commands require to be run in the scientific_qm environment.
 Results are logged to wandb.

 ## Datasets

 The datasets used in this project can be found on Huggingface: